The Senior Team

 Jade assists with many Alexander PR client accounts, involved in research, media monitoring, database compilation and management, and the writing of a variety of client collateral for internal and external use, as well as heading up the sustainability sector of Alexander PR and helping companies realise their corporate social potential.

-As an Account Executive at Alexander PR, Jess is involved in writing, visual content, photography, videography, and editing for clients in the retail and technology sectors.
+As an Account Manager at Alexander PR, Jess is involved in writing, visual content, photography, videography, and editing for clients in the retail and technology sectors.

 An avid writer with a special interest in social media and digital culture, Jess is passionate about harnessing multimedia platforms to achieve PR outcomes.
 Her firm belief that a strong, well-structured online presence is critical to commercial success and reputation management drives her client work on social media strategy and content.